openfintechio/openfintech/README.md

 __Mission:__ speeds up development and helps FinTech-services to communicate in _one language_.

-__Provides:__ open data for vendors, companies, organizations, currencies, banks, digital exchangers, payment providers (PSP), payment methods, etc.
+__Provides:__ open data for companies, organizations, currencies, banks, digital exchangers, payment providers (PSP), payment methods, etc.

 __Created for:__ communication of cross-integrated micro-services in "one language".